The wife of a Capital Gazette shooting victim finishes and publishes the book her husband started

 At the time of his death, McNamara had been working on a book called "The Capital of Basketball," about the history of the sport in DC-area high schools.
 It was a passion project he worked on for 13 years.

-His wife of 33 years, Andrea Chamblee, decided to keep her husband's memory alive the best way she knew how -- by finishing and publishing his novel.
+His wife of 33 years, Andrea Chamblee, decided to keep her husband's memory alive the best way she knew how -- by finishing and publishing his book.

 "I knew how hard he worked on this book, I couldn't let it go unfinished," she said.